What is Role-Based Networking?

 Finally, ITS will never resize a role-based network.
 If a new network size is needed, ITS will allocate a new network.

-How do I submit a request for a Role-Based VPN service?
+How do I submit a request for a Role-Based network service?

 To request a role-based VPN service, complete the Role Based Network Request form with the following information:

-- the Canonical Name (CN) of the security group in your OU that you wish to use to manage authorized users of your role-based network,
+- the Canonical Name (CN) of the security group in your OU that you wish to use to manage authorized users of your role-based network (VPN and wireless only),

 - the size of the network you are requesting (/24, /25, /26),